 WHY TAILINGS MANAGEMENT MATTERS

 Effective and responsible tailings management is critical to mining safely, protecting people and the environment, and maintaining social license to operate.
 We strive to continuously manage, enhance, and innovate our tailings system in a manner that minimizes impacts to stakeholders and the environment.
-We recognize the potential failure of a TSF at any of our mining operations could cause severe or catastrophic damage that could result in loss of life, property damage or environmental harm.
-Using appropriate management approaches and technologies, we operate with a bias for action by quickly identifying and addressing issues to prevent and mitigate potential impacts at our TSFs.
+We recognize the potential failure of a tailings storage facility (TSF) at any of our mining operations could cause severe or catastrophic damage that could result in loss of life, property damage, or environmental harm.
+Using appropriate management approaches and technologies, we operate with a bias for action by aiming to quickly identify and address issues at our TSFs.

-Our Tailings Management Policy outlines our continued commitment to managing our tailings responsibly and effectively across our sites globally and includes our commitment to implement the Tailings Standard at applicable TSFs.
-This policy is intended to be implemented in conjunction with our Environmental, Human Rights and Social Performance policies and associated management systems.
+Our Tailings Management Policy outlines our continued commitment to managing our tailings responsibly and effectively across our sites globally.
+This policy is designed to be implemented in conjunction with our Environmental, Human Rights and Social Performance policies and associated management systems.

 OUR TAILINGS MANAGEMENT JOURNEY TO DATE

-Freeport-McMoRan established a Tailings Stewardship Program, which, over the last 20 years, has evolved into our comprehensive Tailings Management System (TMS).
-Our TMS, led by our expert team of tailings professionals, includes specific programs to address the various aspects of TSFs – over all phases of the TSF lifecycle – while promoting continuous improvement.
-Through our TMS, we systematically seek to identify and analyze, then eliminate or mitigate failure modes, to minimize the risk of failure scenarios associated with our TSFs.
-The TMS incorporates applicable regulations and international best practices.
+Freeport-McMoRan Inc. (FCX) established a Tailings Stewardship Program, which, over the last 20 years, has evolved into our comprehensive TMS.
+Our TMS, led by our expert team of tailings professionals, comprises specific programs to address the various aspects of TSFs – over all phases of the TSF lifecycle – while promoting continuous improvement.
+Through our TMS, we systematically analyze potential failure modes, then work to eliminate or mitigate them to minimize the risk of failure scenarios associated with our TSFs.
+The TMS incorporates applicable regulations and international best practices, including the integration of the Global Industry Standard on Tailings Management (Tailings Standard).

-We have comprehensive measures in place to help ensure our TSFs are designed, built, operated, closed, and monitored to minimize risk.
+FCX has comprehensive measures in place to help ensure our TSFs are designed, built, operated, closed, and monitored/maintained to minimize risk to our workforce, communities, and the environment.
 The TMS comprises specific programs to address aspects of tailings planning, design, operation, maintenance, surveillance, and risk management over the TSF lifecycle.
-Although there is some overlap among the categories, our safeguards generally fall within four categories: 1) Engineering practices and safe designs 2) Adherence to construction and operational parameters through monitoring and use of technology 3) Multi-tiered oversight and 4) Adherence to practices grounded in continuous improvement and learning from past experiences, including industry failures and best practices.
+Although there is some overlap among the categories, our safeguards generally fall within four categories: 1) Engineering practices and safe designs 2) Adherence to construction and operational parameters through monitoring and use of technology 3) multi-tiered oversight and robust management of change and 4) Adherence to practices grounded in continuous improvement and learning from past experiences, including industry failures and best practices.

 IMPLEMENTATION OF THE GLOBAL INDUSTRY STANDARD ON TAILINGS MANAGEMENT

-As a member of the International Council on Metals and Mining, Freeport-McMoRan implemented the Tailings Standard for all TSFs with Extreme or Very High potential consequences based on credible failure modes by August 2023 and is committed to implement the Tailings Standards by August 2025 for all other TSFs that have not been deemed Safely Closed.
-As part of our Tailings Standard conformance, we have been reviewing our Closed TSFs to determine which are ready to be deemed Safely Closed as defined by the Tailings Standard.
-For a TSF to be designated as Safely Closed, we conduct an internal review, including a suite of detailed technical evaluations, which are supported by multidisciplinary team risk assessments.
-The designation must be approved by the appropriate Accountable Executive (AE) and confirmed by the Independent Tailings Review Board (ITRB).
+FCX remains committed to the implementation of the Tailings Standard at applicable tailings storage facilities.
+Conformance has been achieved for TSFs at all applicable sites, including independent verification, with the exception of one discontinued operation where the independent verification report is pending.
+We also completed the review of our closed TSFs to determine which are deemed Safely Closed, as defined by the Tailings Standard.
+For a TSF to be designated as Safely Closed, FCX conducted an internal review, including a suite of detailed technical evaluations, which were supported by multidisciplinary team risk assessments.
+The designation was approved by the appropriate Accountable Executive (AE) and confirmed by the Independent Tailings Review Board (ITRB).

 CONSEQUENCE CLASSIFICATIONS FOR OUR TAILINGS STORAGE FACILTIES

-To determine the consequence classification for our TSFs, Freeport-McMoRan conducts risk assessments.
-TSF risk assessments include risk identification, analysis (including consequence classification) and evaluation used to determine which measures are, or should be, in place to eliminate or minimize risk.
+To determine the consequence classification for our TSFs, FCX conducts risk assessments.
+TSF risk assessments include risk identification, analysis and evaluation used to determine which measures are, or should be, in place to eliminate or minimize risk.
+Outcomes also inform TSF consequence classification.

-The risk assessment focuses on potential physical failures of each of the TSFs, which may include instability, slope failures, excessive slope erosion, overtopping of the impoundment and internal erosion.
-For the purposes of the assessment, we define a TSF failure as the unintended loss of the structural containment where the tailings and water released could be impactful.
+The risk assessment focuses on potential physical failures of each TSF, which may include instability, slope failures, excessive slope erosion, overtopping of the impoundment and internal erosion.
+For the purposes of the assessment, FCX defines a TSF failure as the unintended loss of the structural containment where the tailings and water released could be impactful.

-During the risk assessment process, a multidisciplinary team reviews TSF-specific detailed data and engineering analysis, expertise from team members, case histories, and regulatory data to identify how a TSF failure may occur and what factors exist that make the potentially credible failure mode more or less likely (considering the site-specific knowledge base, existing robust controls and uncertainties), and ultimately determine which are credible failure scenarios.
+During the risk assessment process, multidisciplinary teams use available information such as TSF-specific detailed data and engineering analysis, expertise from team members, case histories, and regulatory data to identify how a TSF failure may occur and what factors exist that make the potentially credible failure mode more or less likely (considering the site-specific knowledge base, existing robust controls and uncertainties), and ultimately determine which are credible failure scenarios.
 A credible failure scenario comprises of a credible failure mode (CFM) and an associated consequence that is technically feasible considering analysis and expert opinion on a minimum threshold of possibility of occurrence during a structured analysis process.

 The credible failure scenarios are then used to create a TSF consequence classification, as defined by the Tailings Standard.
 The TSF consequence classification is based on downstream conditions and potential impacts of CFMs, including incremental losses to Population at Risk, potential loss of life, environmental impacts, health / social / cultural impacts, and infrastructure and economic impacts.